ajamesl/cnn-internals/README.md

 ## 3) VGG-16 (2014) – Dataset: Imagenette (10 class subset of ImageNet)

-VGG-16 is a deep convolutional neural network introduced by Simonyan and Zisserman (2015) featuring small 3×3 convolutions stacked depth-wise, leading to 13 convolutional layers followed by 3 fully-connected layers.
-Its simplicity and depth made it a strong baseline and influential architecture after placing first in the ImageNet Challenge 2014.
+VGG-16 is one of a class of deep convolutional neural networks introduced by Simonyan and Zisserman (2015).
+VGG-16 features small 3×3 convolutions stacked depth-wise, leading to 13 convolutional layers followed by 3 fully-connected layers.
+Its simplicity and depth made it a strong baseline and influential architecture after placing first in the 2014 ImageNet Challenge.

 ### Model Architecture